Labor Day in Spain: Origin

-The date for Spain's Primero de Mayo has the same origin as International Workers' Day: the Haymarket Revolt in 1886 Chicago.
+The date for Spain's Primero de Mayo has the same origin as International Workers' Day: the Haymarket affair in 1886 Chicago.
 Workers all over the United States had been asking for an 8-hour work day since April, and threatened a strike to begin on May 1 if employers did not compromise.
 In Chicago, the strike lasted an extra 3 days, and on May 4 turned into a violent clash between protestors and the police.
 A bomb that killed several policemen led to the imprisonment of over 30 and assassination of 5 accused civilians, which led to a serious discussion regarding workers’ rights by governments all over the world.
 Finally, in 1889, May 1 was declared International Workers' Day by the Socialist Workers Congress of the Second International. at a conference held in Paris That same year Spain celebrated its very first Día del Trabajador, which was adopted through two different routes by the Spanish labor movement: socialists throwing a ‘labor party’ in an attempt to support that sector of the population while avoiding violence, and anarchists calling a revolutionary strike.